dphilipson/transducist/README.md

     .toArray(); // -> [6, 8, 10]
 ```

-However, the standalone function version of this example uses a mere 1.64 kB if
+However, the standalone function version of this example adds a mere 1.64 kB to
-those are the only functions in use, compared to the chained version which has a
+bundle size if those are the only functions in use, compared to the chained
-bundled size of 11.1 kB (as of version 0.4.0, minified).
+version which adds 11.1 kB (as of version 1.0.0, minified but not gzipped).
+After gzipping, both versions are below 4kB.

 For details, [see the tree shaking
 API](https://github.com/dphilipson/transducist/blob/master/docs/api.md#tree-shakeable-api)